-- (1) general property taxes that would have been imposed under Subsection B of Section 7-37-7 NMSA 1978 had it not been exempt and had it been valued at the valuation for property taxation purposes that existed in the year immediately preceding the year of acquisition by the local government; - (2) amounts that would have been imposed under Subsection C of Section 7-37-7 NMSA 1978 on the project property had it not been exempt and had it been valued at the valuation for property taxation purposes that existed in the year immediately preceding the year of acquisition by the local government; and - (3) amounts that would have been imposed as benefit assessments on the project property had it not been exempt and had it been valued at the valuation for property
+- (1) general property taxes that would have been imposed under Subsection B of Section 7-37-7 NMSA 1978 had it not been exempt and had it been valued at the valuation for property taxation purposes that existed in the year immediately preceding the year of acquisition by the [municipality] local government; - (2) amounts that would have been imposed under Subsection C of Section 7-37-7 NMSA 1978 on the project property had it not been exempt and had it been valued at the valuation for property taxation purposes that existed in the year immediately preceding the year of acquisition by the [municipality] local government; and - (3) amounts that would have been imposed as .208217.1 benefit assessments on the project property had it not been exempt and had it been valued at the valuation for property taxation purposes that existed in the year immediately preceding the year of acquisition by the [municipality] local government if those benefit assessments are authorized by law and are expressed in mills per dollar or dollars per thousand dollars of net taxable value of property, assessed value of property or similar terms.

-- B. The county treasurer shall distribute all amounts collected under Subsection A of this section in the same manner as the amounts would have been distributed if they had been collected as taxes or assessments on nonexempt property. - C. The provisions of this section shall apply only to project property acquired by a local government under the provisions of the Metropolitan Redevelopment Code on or after January 1, 1986." - SECTION 13.
-Section 3-60A-14 NMSA 1978 (being Laws 1979, Chapter 391, Section 14) is amended to read:

-"3-60A-14.
-COOPERATION BY PUBLIC BODIES.--

-- A. For the purpose of aiding in the planning, undertaking or carrying out of a metropolitan redevelopment project located within the area in which it is authorized to act, any public body upon terms with or without consideration may: - (1) dedicate, sell, convey or lease any of its interest in any property or grant easements, licenses or
+- B. The county treasurer shall distribute all amounts collected under Subsection A of this section in the same manner as the amounts would have been distributed if they had been collected as taxes or assessments on nonexempt property. - C. The provisions of this section shall apply only to project property acquired by a [municipality] local government under the provisions of the Metropolitan Redevelopment Code on or after January 1, 1986." - SECTION 13.
+Section 3-60A-14 NMSA 1978 (being Laws 1979, Chapter 391, Section 14) is amended to read: - "3-60A-14.
+COOPERATION BY PUBLIC BODIES.-- - A. For the purpose of aiding in the planning, undertaking or carrying out of a metropolitan redevelopment project located within the area in which it is authorized to act, any public body upon terms with or without consideration may: - (1) dedicate, sell, convey or lease any of its .208217.1 interest in any property or grant easements, licenses or other rights or privileges [therein] in the property to a